Using Your CoinJar Wallet for Illegal Purchases Will Get You Banned (And How We Know)

 That's essentially how blockchain works, except it's all automated and publicly visible forever.

-Professional blockchain analysis companies like have built massive databases that track millions of wallet addresses.
+Professional blockchain analysis companies like Chainalysis have built massive databases that track millions of wallet addresses.
 They know which addresses belong to:

 -Cryptocurrency exchanges (like us)